sumelms/microservice-activity/README.md

 ## About Sumé LMS

-> Note: This repository contains the **<REPLACE ME>** of the Sumé LMS.
-If you are looking for more information about the application, we strongly recommend you to [check the documentation](https://www.sumelms.com/docs).
+> Note: This repository contains the **activity microservice** of the Sumé LMS.
+If you are looking for more information
+> about the application, we strongly recommend you to [check the documentation](https://www.sumelms.com/docs).

 Sumé LMS is a modern and open-source learning management system that uses modern technologies to deliver performance and scalability to your learning environment.

 - Compatible with SCORM and xAPI (TinCan)
 - Flexible and modular